 Everyone loves animals and there are probably more zoos and animal parks on the Isle of Wight per square mile than anwhere else in the country.
 We've rounded up some of the best animal related attractions the Island has to offer:

-The Isle of Wight Zoo (PO36 8QB) is a family-run zoo with a special interest in preservation of big cats and is now part of the Wildheart Trust.
+Formerly the Isle of Wight Zoo, the Wildheart Animal Sanctuary (PO36 8QB) is a family-run zoo with a special interest in preservation of big cats and is now part of the Wildheart Trust.
 The zoo was built within the ruins of a Victorian Fort built to guard Sandown's coast.

 Amazon World Zoo Park